DannyDorito/SQM-Parser/Design/Accessibility Review 1.md

-# Accessability Review 1 - 29th November 2018
+# Accessibility Review 1 - 29th November 2018

 * Side bar takes up too much of screen, should be replaced with a header
 * Functions should be hidden until operations on the inputted file is complete